aarongoin/baitshop/README.md

 #### createSharedHook

-#### `createSharedHook(hookClass: Hook): { SharedHookProvider, useSharedHook }`
+#### `createSharedHook(hookClass: Hook): [ SharedHookProvider, useSharedHook ]`

 The createSharedHook function works just like how it says.
-It returns an object containing a React context provider for you to mount anywhere in your component tree, and a hook for your use in any descendant node under the context provider.
+It returns an array with the first element as a React context provider for you to mount anywhere in your component tree, and the second as a hook for your use in any descendant node under the context provider.
 Each instance of the useSharedHook will then return the `bait` object of the shared Hook class instance.
 Any props you want to use in the shared Hook must be passed into the `SharedHookProvider`, as props passed into the `useSharedHook` call will be ignored.

 #